matkosoric/matkosoric.github.io/_books/2022-01-01-devops-handbook.md

 > By making telemetry fast, easy to get, and sufficiently centralized, everyone in the value stream can share a common
 > view of reality.
 (Kim, Humble, Debois & Willis 2021, 236)

-> More exotic filtering techniques exist, such as fast furier transforms, which has been widely used in image
+> More exotic filtering techniques exist, such as fast Fourier transforms, which has been widely used in image
 > processing, and the Kolmogorov-Smirnov test (found in Graphite and Grafana), which is often used to find similarities
 > or differences in periodic/seasonal metric data.
 (Kim, Humble, Debois & Willis 2021, 254)